ShakiraCasusi/ReRead-Website/README.md

 ReRead Website/
 │
 ├── index.html         # Main landing page (HTML)
-├── styles.css         # Custom styles for the landing page (CSS) ├── images/            # Folder for images and assets (if any) └── README.md          # Project documentation
+├── images             # Folder for images and assets (if any) ├── styles             # Folder for page styles
+├── pages              # Folder for pages
+├── scripts            # Folder for scripts
+└── README.md          # Project documentation
 ```

+---

+## Recent Changes

+- **Added `about.html`**: Provides information about the ReRead project.
+- **Added `contact.html`**: Allows users to contact the project team.
+- **Updated navigation**: All pages now include navigation links for easier browsing.
+- **Enhanced comments**: All HTML and CSS files remain thoroughly commented for clarity.
+- **Updated README**: Reflects new pages and changes.

 ---